 The dense forest cover acts like a sponge, absorbing moisture from the rain and dense mist, thus making a high contribution to the rivers irrigating the coastal plain of the Pacific and the State’s Central Depression.
 Knowledge of the flora in the BR is still fairly incomplete but 977 species have been reported.

-Regarding fauna, there are 548 terrestrial vertebrate species, representing 45% of those reported for Chiapas and 22% of those reported for Mexico.
+In terms of fauna, there are 548 terrestrial vertebrate species, representing 45% of those reported for Chiapas and 22% of those reported for Mexico.

 Twenty-two species of amphibians have been recorded, comprising 23% of those recorded for Chiapas and 7.5% of those for the country.
 As for reptiles, 63 species are known, corresponding to 32% of those known for Chiapas and 9% of those reported for the country.